 - Legal requirements for the take-back of batteries have been in force since 1986, and voluntary financing by producers began in 1991.
 A 2001 Ordinance made the financing obligation mandatory through an Advance Recycling Fee (ARF) and a 2010 revision aligned the Ordinance with Batteries Directive 2006/66/EC.
 Since 2001, the Government-appointed battery organisation INOBAT has been authorised to grant producers exemptions from the financing obligation.
 INOBAT mainly collects waste batteries from voluntary municipal collection points and obligated retailers.
-Producers of batteries in EEE do not need to join INOBAT and comply through the two voluntary WEEE organisations who report battery volumes to INOBAT. - A collection rate of well above 60% has been achieved since 2000 (2013: 70%).
-However, this high rate is supported by comparatively low POM volumes which probably underrepresent the volume of batteries POM in EEE. - The comparatively low collection point density could be improved by tighter coordination of collection with the WEEE organisations and an obligation on municipalities to collect batteries.
+Producers of batteries in EEE do not need to join INOBAT and comply through the two voluntary WEEE organisations who report battery volumes to INOBAT. - A collection rate of well above 60% has been achieved since 2000 (2014: 71%).
+In 2014, POM increased by 9% to about 495g, the collection volume by 8% to 338 g per capita, both all-time highs.
+The high collection rate is supported by comparatively low POM volumes which may not fully reflect the volumes of batteries POM in EEE: Though the share of built-in-batteries in 2014 was increased to 20% of the portable battery POM (2013: 16%; 2012: 15%) it is still somewhat lower than data from other countries suggest. - The comparatively low collection point density could be improved by tighter coordination of collection with the WEEE organisations and an obligation on municipalities to collect batteries.